aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - Explain relevant history and trends in iOS development.
-- Identify key skills leveraged by IOS developers.
+- Identify key skills leveraged by iOS developers.
 - Survey the common tools used within the iOS ecosystem.
 - Apply key concepts and skills to build your own basic iOS application.
 - Create a custom learning plan to help you continue to build fundamental iOS development skills after this workshop.